ashmht/jobcoinmixer/python/jobcoin/README.md

 Also we could maintain an internal mapping of customers and their hashed addresses instead plain_text address, if in case the transactions are compromised.

-We could also hash the amounts if some tried to use combinatorial brute force.
+We could also hash the amounts if someone tried to use combinatorial brute force.
 These are potential TODOs in addition to writing more tests.